armory/documentation/_spinnaker_install_admin_guides/install-on-eks.md

 1. Click on "Add user"
 1. Give your user a distinct name, per your organization's naming conventions.
 For this document, we will use `s3-spinnaker-jq6cqvmpro`
 1. Click on "Programmatic access"
 1. We will not be adding a distinct policy to this user.
-Click on "Next: Tags"
+Click on "Next: Tags".  *You may receive a warning about how there are no policies attached to this user - this warning can be ignored.*
 1. Optionally, add tags, then click on "Next: Review"
 1. Click "Create user"
 1. Save the Access Key ID and Secret Access Key - these will be used later, during Halyard configuration